Phlebotomy Technicians

 Certification or Licensing

 Certification and licensing for phlebotomy technicians varies according to state and employer.
-Several agencies grant certification, including the American Medical Technologists, American Society of Phlebotomy Technicians, and Board of Registry of the American Society for Clinical Pathology.
+Several professional associations grant certification, including American Medical Technologists, American Society of Phlebotomy Technicians, and the Board of Registry of the American Society for Clinical Pathology.
 Most employers require certification.

 Other Requirements